sebaminaya0/DisasterResponseMLPipeline/README.md

 ## Results<a name="results"></a>

-The web app is already deployed in the following Heroku app, [click here]() to be redirected.
+A web app is currently on the way to be deployed in the following link, [click here](https://my-disaster-message-classifier.herokuapp.com/) to be redirected.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>